-So long Drupal 7, welcome Drupal 9
+So long Drupal 7 (and now 8), welcome Drupal 9

 The Drupal community has decided to stop breaking websites after each major version by adopting more granular release processes and policies.

-For this reason Drupal 9 code will be EXACTLY like the last minor version of Drupal 8; stripped of all deprecated code.
+For this reason, Drupal 9 code will be exactly like the last minor version of Drupal 8 – stripped of all deprecated code.

-This means if you follow Drupal best practices and don’t use deprecated code on Drupal 8, your website may require ZERO development time.
+This means if you follow Drupal best practices and don’t use deprecated code on Drupal 8, your website may require zero development time.
 The same should be true for all of the following major version updates.

 What does it mean for module, profile and theme maintainers?

-Either you have a module (or profile, or theme) hosted in Drupal.org or you have built custom ones for your organisation.
+Either you have a module (or profile, or theme) hosted in Drupal.org, or you have built custom ones for your organisation.
 You need to check if your code is compatible with Drupal 9, otherwise people will stop using it when they migrate.
 Keep reading to see some tips on how to make this an easy task.

 OK, I’m excited!
 Tell me more

 Below you will find some scenarios and best practice suggestions for site and module owners.
-If you need more info please don’t hesitate to get in touch with us.
+If you need more info, please don’t hesitate to get in touch with us.

 … on Drupal 6

 Well, you are quite behind.
 We strongly suggest a direct move to Drupal 8 as soon as you can.
-Although we said 8-to-9 will be straight forward, Drupal 8 includes migrations facilitations for Drupal 6 which probably won’t be included in Drupal 9.
+Although we said 8-to-9 will be straight forward, Drupal 8 includes migration facilitations for Drupal 6 which probably won’t be included in Drupal 9.
 There is the possibility that these might be available as contrib modules, but it’s better to be safe than sorry, and start moving now!

 …on Drupal 7